gummyBear-Index/KitchenFox/README.md

   + Add receipt parsing functionality with OCR
   + Connect with Amazon via affiliate link for items low in stock
   + Suggest a meal plan for the week based on food inventory
-  + Include Carbon footprint and nutrition data for grocery items
+  + Include carbon footprint and nutrition data for grocery items